-During the Mesozoic, the Tasmanian region was well within east Gondwana, and although the locations of all the sites eventually remained part of Australia, the four deep sites are all on different blocks of continental crust that behaved somewhat differently as Gondwana fragmented.
-According to the plate tectonic reconstruction of Royer and Rollet (1997), during the mid-Cretaceous (Fig. F5) the locations of Sites 1169 and 1170 were close together on the Antarctic side of the northwest-southeast strike-slip zone along which Australia was moving northwest relative to Antarctica, here named the Tasmania-Antarctic Shear Zone (TASZ).
+During the Mesozoic, the Tasmanian region was well within east Gondwana, and although the locations of all the sites eventually remained part of Australia, the four deep sites are all on different blocks of continental crust that behaved somewhat differently through time as Gondwana fragmented.
+According to the plate tectonic reconstruction of Royer and Rollet (1997), during the mid-Cretaceous (Fig. 5) the locations of Sites 1169 and 1170 were close together on the Antarctic side of the northwest-southeast strike-slip zone along which Australia was moving northwest relative to Antarctica, here named the Tasmania-Antarctic Shear Zone (TASZ).
 Across the TASZ were the locations of Sites 1168 and 1171, some 600 km apart.
-Site 1172 was ~300 km east of Site 1170 and well away from the rift zone.
+Site 1172 was nearly 400 km east of Site 1170 and well away from the rift zone.

-An east-west rift along the southern margin of Australia and the northern margin of Antarctica, and slow northwest-southeast separation, may have begun as early as the Late Jurassic (Willcox and Stagg, 1990).
+An east-west rift along the southern margin of Australia and the northern margin of Antarctica and slow northwest-southeast separation may have begun as early as the Late Jurassic (Willcox and Stagg, 1990).
 This rift continued eastward in the Otway, Bass, and Gippsland Basins between Australia and Tasmania.
 Crustal thinning and subsidence occurred along the developing east-west rift, which was filled with thousands of meters of nonmarine Lower Cretaceous sediments.
 From the mid-Cretaceous (95 Ma) to the middle Eocene (43 Ma), Australia moved northwest relative to Antarctica at a slow rate of ~10 m/m.y.
 As the east-west rift widened into the Australo-Antarctic Gulf, the sea transgressed from the west depositing shallow-marine and deltaic Late Cretaceous to Eocene sediments.
 In the Late Cretaceous (75 Ma), the Tasman Sea began to form and rifting in the Bass Strait failed.

 In the Tasmanian region, the TASZ terminated the east-west rift.
-The block east of the TASZ, consisting of southeast Australia, Lord Howe Rise, and Campbell Plateau, moved northwestward along the shear zone.
-Some crustal thinning occurred along the TASZ, with possible deposition of Early Cretaceous sediments.
+The block east of the TASZ, consisting of southeast Australia, Lord Howe Rise, and Campbell Plateau, moved northwestward along it.
+Some crustal thinning occurred along the TASZ, with possible deposition of Early Cretaceous-age sediments.
 By the Late Cretaceous, the TASZ was subsiding steadily, marine transgression took place through the Gulf from the west, and shallow-marine deltaic sediments began to be deposited in the extreme eastern part of the Australo-Antarctic Gulf.
-This phase of deposition continued into the Eocene.
+This deposition continued into the Eocene.

 In the Late Cretaceous (75 Ma), the Lord Howe Rise, Campbell Plateau, and the ETP all began to move away from Australia and Antarctica to the east-northeast (relative to Australia).
-At 65 Ma, in the latest Cretaceous, the ETP (with Site 1172) stopped moving with the other blocks, but a legacy of rifting before that movement is its thinned crust and the partially oceanic depression between the ETP and what became the STR.
-Results from Site 1171 showed that strike-slip movement within the central and eastern STR (e.g., on the Balleny Fracture Zone) occurred during a short period in the late Paleocene, when spreading began south of the STR.
-This agrees with the plate tectonic reconstruction of Cande et al. (2000), which shows that from the late Paleocene east-west spreading extended from south of the STR and north of the Transantarctic Mountains (TAM) across to New Zealand.
-This interval marks the beginning of the uplift of the TAM (Fitzgerald, 1992).
-However, evidence from the 1999 Cape Roberts drilling, in the western Ross Sea, indicates that Victoria Land Basin first formed by ~3000 m of rapid subsidence east of the TAM at ~34 Ma, close to the Eocene/Oligocene boundary (Cape Roberts Science Team, 2000), suggesting that much of the TAM uplift may have occurred at that time.
+At 65 Ma, in the latest Cretaceous, the ETP (with Site 1172) stopped moving with the other blocks, but a legacy of rifting before that movement was its thinned crust and the partially oceanic depression between the ETP and what became the STR.
+Site 1171 showed that strike-slip movement within the central and eastern STR (e.g., on the Balleny Fracture Zone) occurred during a short period in the late Paleocene, when spreading started south of the STR.
+This agrees with the plate tectonic reconstruction of Cande et al. (2000), which shows the east-west spreading extending from south of the STR and north of the Transantarctic Mountains (TAM) across to New Zealand from the late Paleocene.
+This is the period when uplift of the TAM has been considered to have begun (Fitzgerald, 1992).
+However, evidence from the 1999 Cape Roberts drilling, in the western Ross Sea, indicates that Victoria Land Basin first formed by ~3000 m of rapid subsidence east of the TAM at ~34 Ma, close to the Eocene/Oligocene boundary (Cape Roberts Science Team, 2000), suggesting that much of the uplift of TAM may have been synchronous.